 The end result is a suite of tech that has a tendency to make rival systems feel like a clumsy mess.
-You might not personally enjoy semi-autonomous systems, but if you do these are some of the best you can get right now – and they work wonderfully.
+You might not personally enjoy semi-autonomous systems, but if you do Mercedes-Benz's system is among the best you can get right now – and it works wonderfully.

-Large executive cars like this are constantly playing catch-up to each other, but despite what outwardly appears to be quite a modest facelift, Mercedes-Benz has given its rivals something to think about.
-Existing E-Class owners might baulk at the style (though to these eyes, it’s less offensive than the latest 5 Series or A6 grilles) but they’ll enjoy the same superb comfort and refinement they’re used to.
+Large executive cars like this are constantly playing catch-up with each other, but despite what outwardly appears to be quite a modest facelift for the 2021 model year, Mercedes-Benz has given its rivals something to think about.
+Existing E-Class owners might baulk at the style (though to these eyes, it’s less offensive than the latest 5-Series or A6 grilles) but they’ll enjoy the same superb comfort and refinement they’re used to.

 Improvements to infotainment and driving tech are welcome, and the revised engine range is – so far at least – nothing short of excellence.
-A 5 Series is more engaging, but we’d struggle to look past the E-Class as a daily driver.
+A BMW might be more engaging, but we’d struggle to look past the E-Class as a daily driver.

 More Mercedes-Benz reviews